seanflix/static-tailwind/README.md

 # Project Description

-This repository features a web project created using HTML, CSS, and JavaScript (utilizing the Tailwind CSS framework).
+This repository features a test task project created using HTML, CSS, and JavaScript (utilizing the Tailwind CSS framework).

 The project includes some interactive sections with a responsive design, additional cards, a carousel/slider feature, and unique external links (dummy links) for each card.